zishanqin/PBSM/README.md

 Moreover, we delve into the fusion of temporal and spectral domains, leveraging a *sine modulation* mechanism in the feature representation to modulate emphasis across temporal spans, resulting in a more robust and efficient identification, with the highest accuracy of 82.44%.

 ## Code
-The code is coming soon...
+The code will be released soon after paper acceptance.